Dirac quantum criticality in twisted double bilayer transition metal dichalcogenides: Introduction

 A quantum phase transition occurs at absolute zero temperature, driven by a nonthermal control parameter such as magnetic field, pressure, or strain.
 When continuous, it gives rise to an extended quantum critical regime dominated by collective phenomena at finite temperatures above the transition point~\cite{sachdevbook}.
 In many systems, this regime is governed solely by fluctuations of an order-parameter field and the physics can often be mapped onto those of a higher-dimensional classical phase transition.
 More intriguing many-body phenomena, however, may arise when additional low-energy degrees of freedom are present, in which case the simple quantum-to-classical mapping no longer applies.

 Quantum critical points involving Dirac fermions arise across multiple domains, bridging phenomena between condensed-matter and high-energy physics.
 They have been studied in the context of graphene~\cite{herbut06,herbut09,assaad13,janssen14,otsuka16,pujari16,ray18,ray21b}, topological insulators~\cite{lee07,grover14}, frustrated quantum magnets~\cite{seifert20,ray21a,liu22,liu24,ray24,fornoville25}, and $d$-wave superconductors~\cite{vojta00,huh08,schwab22}, as well as in toy models of chiral symmetry breaking and nonperturbative renormalizability~\cite{hands93,gies10,braun11,janssen12,gehring15,dabelow19,hands19,cresswell23}.
 In such systems, gapless Dirac fermions can acquire a dynamical mass gap through interactions, giving rise to nontrivial quantum critical behavior that has been extensively explored theoretically~\cite{boyack21,herbut24}.
 For a long time, this physics remained purely theoretical and beyond experimental reach.
 Very recently, however, it has become possible to realize and probe Dirac quantum critical points in moiré materials tuned by twist angle.
 Theoretical studies of twisted bilayer graphene predicted a continuous transition between a Dirac semimetal and a Kramers intervalley-coherent insulator~\cite{biedermann25,huang25}, belonging to the Gross-Neveu-XY universality class~\cite{parthenios23, hawashin25}.
-Concurrently, experiments on twisted double bilayer WSe$_2$ observed a Dirac-semimetal-to-insulator transition, interpreted as a realization of a related type of Dirac quantum critical point~\cite{ma24}.
+At the same time, experiments on twisted double bilayer WSe$_2$~\cite{ma24} and twisted bilayer MoSe$_2$~\cite{yang25} have observed a Dirac-semimetal-to-insulator transition, interpreted as a realization of a related type of Dirac quantum critical point.